lucasleonetti/obscene-vocabulary-checker/README.md

 ---
 The entire logic is in the 'wordsChecker' function that returns the input line processed.

-inside main package you will find the executable file.
-Run and Fun!
+Compile Run and Fun, (or build it!) whathever you want!